DataDog/integrations-core/eks_fargate/README.md

 **Note**: Add your desired `kube_cluster_name:<CLUSTER_NAME>` to the list of `DD_TAGS` to ensure your metrics are tagged by your desired cluster.
 You can append additional tags here as space separated `<KEY>:<VALUE>` tags.

-#### Running the Cluster Agent / Cluster Checks Runner
+#### Running the Cluster Agent or the Cluster Checks Runner

-Running the Cluster Agent is recommended as it is required for a number of features: events collection, Kubernetes resources view, cluster checks, etc.
+Datadog recommends you run the Cluster Agent to access features such as [events collection][29], [Kubernetes resources view][30], and [cluster checks][31].
-When using EKS Fargate, two scenarios are possible depending if the EKS cluster is runnning mixed workloads (Fargate/non-Fargate) or not.
+When using EKS Fargate, there are two possible scenarios depending on whether or not the EKS cluster is running mixed workloads (Fargate/non-Fargate).

-If the EKS cluster runs Fargate and non-Fargate workloads **AND** you want to monitor non-Fargate workload through Node Agent DaemonSet, the Cluster Agent/Cluster Checks Runner can be easily be added to this deployment.
+If the EKS cluster runs Fargate and non-Fargate workloads, and you want to monitor the non-Fargate workload through Node Agent DaemonSet, add the Cluster Agent/Cluster Checks Runner to this deployment.
-Follow the [Cluster Agent Setup][25] documentation to deploy it.
+For more information, see the [Cluster Agent Setup][25].

-One specifity is that the Cluster Agent token must be reachable from the Fargate tasks you want to monitor, which is not the case by default using our Helm Chart or Datadog Operator as it creates a secret in the target namespace.
+The Cluster Agent token must be reachable from the Fargate tasks you want to monitor.
+If you are using the Helm Chart or Datadog Operator, this is not reachable by default because a secret in the target namespace is created.
-Two options are available to allow this to work properly:
+You have two options for this to work properly:

-- Use an hardcoded token value (`clusterAgent.token` in Helm, `credentials.token` in the Datadog Operator): convenient but less secure.
+* Use an hardcoded token value (`clusterAgent.token` in Helm, `credentials.token` in the Datadog Operator); convenient, but less secure.
-- Use a manually created secret (`clusterAgent.tokenExistingSecret` in Helm, not available in Datadog Operator) and replicate it in all namespaces where Fargate tasks need to be monitored: secure but requires extra operations.
+* Use a manually-created secret (`clusterAgent.tokenExistingSecret` in Helm, not available in the Datadog Operator) and replicate it in all namespaces where Fargate tasks need to be monitored; secure, but requires extra operations.

-If the EKS cluster runs only Fargate workloads, a standalone Cluster Agent deployment is necessary.
+If the EKS cluster runs only Fargate workloads, you need a standalone Cluster Agent deployment.

-This can be achieved with the following Helm `values.yaml`:
+Use the following Helm `values.yaml`:
 ```yaml
 datadog:
   apiKey: <YOUR_DATADOG_API_KEY>